Thursday, September 30, 2021

 So, "Dark Side of the Ring" is a documentary series created by Evan Husney and Jacob Eisener.
 Husney, he's directed a little, mostly has been a producer of documentaries for awhile, this is his big project it seems that he's helped being a creator and writer in it seems.
 Jacob Eisener, a little more successful, has made some more mainstream fare, most notably, he directed the short fake trailer and eventual actual film of "Hobo with a Shotgun".
 Remember it was a fake trailer that won a contest to appear along with those other fake trailers in Quentin Tarantino and Robert Rodriguez's experimental double feature, "Grindhouse" in international releases?
 (It was either a trailer for "Grindhouse" or it might have been apart of a trailer for "Machete," I can't remember which now exactly.)
 He's directed a few other shorts as apart of some compilation films, and he's got some other projects in the works, but this is his first foray into straight up documentary filmmaking.
 These are two talented filmmakers and they pitched this profile documentary series, that's mostly interviews and footage, but also uses some very Errol Morris effects in creating some reenactments as they tell 45 minute versions of some of the true stories of some of the more infamous tales, incidents and of people involved in the world of professional wrestling.

-Now, I'm a wrestling fan, I've talked about that occasionally, and pretty much like every wrestling fan I know nowadays, I've been watching "Dark Side of the Ring" currently in the middle of its third season religiously since it came on, and I'm watching it way more then we actually pro wrestling anymore I might add.
+Now, I'm a wrestling fan, I've talked about that occasionally, and pretty much like every wrestling fan I know nowadays, I've been watching "Dark Side of the Ring" currently in the middle of its third season religiously since it came on, and I'm watching it way more than actually pro wrestling anymore I might add.

 (Sidenote: See, this is the kind of project I mean when I say that they don't get what their demographics are; pro wrestling is a little more relevant now, then say a few years ago, but it's not exactly something that the kids watch these days and it hasn't been at the peak of pop culture for like, twenty years or so.
 So yeah, for me, this is right in my wheelhouse, a mid-thirties guy who lived through the Monday Night Wars and used to scour the wrestling websites for inside knowledge on what was gonna happen and why something happened the way(s) it did/didn't on the last Monday Night Raw before Summerslam, or whatever was going on back then.)